Why should I purchase a consult?

 Expectation & Entitlement

-I’m always happy to help and customers routinely pick my brains for advice and recommendations.
-We deliver advice free from conflicts of interest, media hype, nonsense and sales pressure, informed by deep experience with an amazing array of equipment and music.
+Customers routinely pick my brains for advice and recommendations.
+We deliver advice free from conflicts of interest, media hype, nonsense and sales pressure, informed by deep experience with an incredible array of equipment and music.

-This brings many benefits to those seeking our expertise and many do, with our advisory service attracting constant enquiries from around the world.
-But, no matter how small enquirers think their questions are, the combined total is many hours, every week.
+This brings many benefits to those seeking our expertise, and our advisory service attracts constant enquiries from around the world.
+But, no matter how small enquirers think their questions are, they all take time and energy to engage with and answer.

-Time = money for all of us and boundaries must be respected.
-No matter how entitled to assistance some imagine themselves to be, 15 years of best practice, 2.5 million website views and over half a million words of unique free hi-fi content say we don’t ‘owe’ anyone anything.
+Time and energy = money, for all of us.
+No matter how entitled to assistance some imagine themselves to be, we must all be respectful of people’s time.
+Fifteen years of best practice, 2.5 million website views, and over half a million words of completely free content say we don’t owe anyone anything.
+Acting like we do guarantees we won’t be able to help.

 Examples